+The rise of TaaS started with Uber, which quickly became a global phenomenon due to its convenience and scalability.
 A massive advantage of ride-sharing companies like Uber or Lyft is that their business model is extremely capital-light since they don’t buy or own any cars in their fleet as individual owners own them.
 Instead, TaaS companies operate on a fixed cost model, where they run high costs for expansion, software infrastructure, and customer acquisition.
-Still, after a point of scale, operating leverage kicks in, and profitability grows multifold.
-Another big advantage of TaaS players over traditional transportation companies is far superior capacity utilization.
-They do so by matching capacity and demand at a huge scale by the use of technology.
+Still, operating leverage kicks in after a point of scale, and profitability grows multifold.
+Another significant advantage of TaaS players over traditional transportation companies is far superior capacity utilization.
+They do so by matching capacity and demand at a massive scale by using technology.
 For example, ride-sharing companies like Uber can match customers and cab drivers in the same area directly through their app.
 This ensures that the number of Ubers in an area is completely utilized while ensuring that all customers get a car.

 Apart from ride-sharing, other TaaS business models include vehicle sharing, where companies can buy a large number of small vehicles such as scooters or bikes and distribute them all over a large city.
 Their customers then use their apps to use one of those vehicles and park it at their destination, where it is then assigned to another user.
 Another prevalent business model is Delivery-as-a-Service.
 People who own vehicles such as cars/vans/bikes can use their spare time to deliver food from restaurants or packages to earn passive income.

 Here are some of the best TaaS companies to invest in –